galtza/tutorial-dll-tracker/README.md

 * Provide the user with a way to receive call-backs

-* Give information like the name/path of the loaded/unloaded dll, the base address and its size
+* Give information like the name/path of the loaded/unloaded *dll*, the base address and its size

 The user interface should look like this: